airbnb/swift/README.md

   <details>

   #### Why?
   To minimize user error, improve readability, and write code faster, rely on Swift's automatic enum values.
-If the value maps to an external source (e.g. it's coming from a network request) or is persisted across binaries, however, define the values explicity, and document what these values are mapping to.
+If the value maps to an external source (e.g. it's coming from a network request) or is persisted across binaries, however, define the values explicitly, and document what these values are mapping to.

   This ensures that if someone adds a new value in the middle, they won't accidentally break things.